 NFC (Near Field Communication) is, as its own name implies, a proximity technology that allows for the easy exchange of information between devices.

 It is a technology that offers several advantages to the proper maintenance of equipment and buildings.
-By placing NFC tags, technicians and maintenance managers are able to easy identify all types of equipment in locations, buildings, and even cities.
+By placing NFC tags, technicians and maintenance managers are able to easily identify all types of equipment in locations, buildings, and even cities, making it an ideal complement to asset management software.

 Imagine if you could have all of your equipment identified and monitored in real-time?
 Imagine being able to access all of that information from anywhere?
 This is now a reality.